MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/setup.md

 | Maker                     | Charlotte or Gibson | Power Automate Premium to author Cloud Flows |
 | Environment Administrator | Gibson | Assigned Power Automate Service to execute Cloud Flows |

-## Setup a new environment to install (optional)
+## (Optional) Set up a new environment to install

 1. Create an environment in which to set up the approvals kit.

     a.
-Go to the Power Platform Admin Center.
+Go to the Power Platform admin center.

     b.
 Select **Environments**, then **+ New** and enter a name, type, and purpose.